StanZzzz222/RAltGo/README.md

 3. Vehicle - Creation and set/get section
 4. Ped - Creation and set/get section
 5. Colshape - Creation and set/get section
+6. Pools -
+7. Marker - To be implemented
+8. Checkpoint - To be implemented
+9. VisualEntity - To be implemented
+10. Object - To be implemented
+11. VirtualEntityGroup - To be implemented
+12. VoiceChannel - To be implemented
+13. ConnectionInfo - To be implemented

 Events:
 1. onStart